TeaPearce/TeaPearce.github.io/_posts/2024-03-19-gpt-pathway-part2.md

 > _“Most prior work trained language models on a single domain of text, such as news articles, Wikipedia, or fiction books.
 Our approach motivates building as large and diverse a dataset as possible in order to collect natural language demonstrations of tasks in as varied of domains and contexts as possible… we want to avoid making assumptions about the tasks to be performed ahead of time.”_

-Careful readers will note that this diversity is not a sudden introduction — it is a direct consequence of the conclusions in GPT-1 and GP(T)-0; success always depended on how well the pretraining distribution matched the downstream task distribution.
+Careful readers will note that this diversity is not a sudden introduction .
+It is a direct consequence of the conclusions in GPT-1 and GP(T)-0; success always depended on how well the pretraining distribution matched the downstream task distribution.

 A final highlight of the paper is its focus on model size.
-Note that by 2019, it was no great secret that bigger was usually better in deep learning (e.g. see the 2015 ResNet paper [2]).
+Note that by 2019, it was no great secret that bigger was usually better in deep learning (e.g. 2015 ResNet paper [2]).
 But it’s revealing that almost every figure and table in the paper showed performance progressing from 117M to 1.5B params, suggesting that model scale was top of mind for the authors.

 This paper also provides a first taste of some future downsides of LLMs.
 Data contamination between pretraining and test sets, and closed science — no information on training resources are shared, and the open-sourcing of the model weights is delayed.